Hidden Treasure Christian School

-Hidden Treasure Christian School is a private Christian school for special needs children in Greenville County, South Carolina, and was probably the first evangelical Christian school in the United States founded to educate both physically and mentally disabled children.
+Hidden Treasure Christian School is a private Christian school for special needs children in Taylors, South Carolina, and was probably the first evangelical Christian school in the United States founded to educate both physically and mentally disabled children.
 The school is a member of the American Association of Christian Schools.

 History

 The school was organized in 1981 by the Rev. John Vaughn (b.
 1948), pastor of Faith Baptist Church, following a 1978 house fire that severely burned his wife and two-year-old daughter, Becky.
 Vaughn was encouraged to start the school by the Rev. Bill Maher (1928-2002), an evangelist with cerebral palsy and a significant speech impediment.

 Facilities

 For twenty years the school was located on Hammett Street in Greenville before moving, in 2000, to the Faith Baptist Church campus on West Lee Road in Taylors.
 The current 28,500-square-foot building includes classrooms, offices, a chapel/cafetorium, a technology center, a speech therapy room, a testing room, a home economics lab, a teachers’ lounge and workroom, and an apartment used to simulate daily living situations.
 John McCormick (b.
 1954), an Ed.D. graduate of Bob Jones University, has served as administrator for more than thirty years.